Codling moth (Cydia pomonella L.)

 Control in organic orchards

-Organic growers should use both codling moth granulovirus (Cyd-X) sprays (one or two sprays against each generation, not exceeding the maximum of 3 sprays) and in combination with season-long maintenance of Exosex pheromone autoconfusion system.
+Organic growers should use multiple codling moth granulovirus sprays (up to 6 applications per generation and not exceeding 10 applications per season for Madex Top) and in combination with season-long maintenance of a pheromone autoconfusion system.

 - Note that Bacillus thuringiensis has little effect on codling moth.